storopoli/storopoli.com/content/blog/2025-04-07-randomness/index.md

 in my undergraduate course on probability theory (Mitzenmacher and Upfal's "Probability and Computing"[^pdf], see references below), and I stumbled upon a very interesting algorithm for calculating the median of a list.

+By the way, this textbook has one of the best covers in math textbooks.
+It is Alice in Wonderland dealing with a combinatorial explosion, see it below:

+{{ resize_image_relative(path="@/blog/2025-04-07-randomness/probability-and-computing.jpg", scale=0.5, alt="Probability and Computing: Randomization and Probabilistic Techniques in Algorithms and Data Analysis 2nd Edition" ) }}

 [^pdf]: The PDF is freely available [here](http://lib.ysu.am/open_books/413311.pdf).